Lumi-VRC/fchWatchlisterTool/README.md

 - **Installation:**
   Simply run the downloaded executable to launch the application.
 No additional installation steps are required!
+  Add users by pasting in the users Username and Profile Link from the VRChat Website!
+  Alternatively, click the History button to see users who previously joined you and select "add" to add them to your watchlist!
 ---

 ## Features